MicrosoftDocs/sql-docs/docs/advanced-analytics/python/unattended-installs-of-sql-server-python-services.md

 The following example shows the **minimum** required features to specify in the command line when performing a silent, unattended install of Python with the database engine on the default instance.

 > [!NOTE]
-> This feature requires SQ Server vNext.
+> This feature requires SQ Server 2017.
 It is not supported  in earlier versions of SQL Server.

 1. Open an elevated command prompt, and run the following command: